 Forget about “fake-it-until-you-make-it” locations and phone numbers

-Not so long ago, multiple office locations and certain key (212, 415 and anything that required a 011 for international dialing) area codes were a sign of prestige.
+Not so long ago, multiple office locations and specific keys (212, 415, and anything that required a 011 for international dialing) area codes were a sign of prestige.
 It gave you and your business a certain heft to suggest you were more dependable to do business with.

-Today, however, even the smallest companies can afford to be distributed over a large geographical distance.
-And most anyone can secure an area code from nearly any location and point it to someplace else.
+Today, however, even the smallest companies can afford to be distributed over a significant geographical distance.
+Most anyone can secure an area code from nearly any location and point it to somewhere else.

-Having multiple office locations and phone numbers in your email signature does not make one look bigger in this new landscape.
-It just makes one look dated and out-of-touch.
+Multiple office locations and phone numbers in your email signature do not make one look bigger in this new landscape.
+It just makes you look dated and out-of-touch.

 Link to social media ONLY when appropriate